Syllabus for SOS-110

 Use the discussion forums freely for public discussion of course topics.
 If you have private questions about activities, please direct them to your mentor using e-mail.

-Your written assignments will be graded according to the evaluation rubric found within each assignment link itself.
-Please note that your assignment will receive an automatic 0 if any of the following is the case: (a) Your assignment does not address the assignment question; (b) Your assignment consists simply of sections cut and pasted from other sources, with or without attribution; or (c) Your assignment has been plagiarized.
+Your written assignments will be graded according to the evaluation rubric found within each assignment link.
+Please note that your assignment will receive an automatic 0 if any of the following is the case: (a) your assignment does not address the assignment question; (b) your assignment consists simply of sections cut and pasted from other sources, with or without attribution; or (c) your assignment has been plagiarized.

 Prepare your written assignments using whatever word processing program you have on your computer.
 Include your name at the top of the paper, as well as the course name and code and the semester and year in which you are enrolled.